hunterloftis/newton/readme.md

 #### LinearGravity

-Adding a LinearGravity instance to a Layer (A) creates a force that's exerted on all Particles in Layers that respond to (A).
-Useful for gravity, wind.
+Adding a LinearGravity instance to a Layer creates a force that's exerted on all Particles in that Layer (and in Layers that [respondTo](#newtonlayer) that layer).

 ```js
 var gravity = new LinearGravity(force, direction);